-Kevin Shelley is a street photographer from the UK, here's a back and forth with him
+Kevin Shelley is does street photography in the UK, here's a back and forth with him

 1 Please tell us a little about you and what you do with photography.

 I'm 46 and live in one of the most beautiful parts of the UK, the English Lake District.
 Here I own and run a holiday home with my wife.
 My photography is currently centered around a blog about my Street Photography called (strangely enough), the Street Photography Blog.
 This also allows me to indulge in writing which I enjoy greatly.

 2 What inspired you to want to be a photographer?

 I can still recall vividly the moment I first became vaguely aware of ‘something' called photography, at around 5 or 6 years of age.
 My Father had just finished reading a newspaper and I became engrossed in a photograph on the front page (can't recall what it was about) and noticed how it was made up of thousands of tiny black and white dots.

 This fascinated me and I concluded that there must be people ‘somewhere' who's job it was to put each dot on the paper with a pen to make-up the picture.
 Shortly after, I discovered the ‘truth' and quickly acquired an old Kodak Instamatic of my Mother's and decided that I would start making my own ‘tiny dots'.